-NOTE: The 2015 Marketing Pricing Guide inspired a full bi-annual effort to offer insights into what marketing costs across a range of disciplines and executional needs.
+NOTE: The 2017 Marketing Pricing Guide and its predecessor from 2015 inspired a full bi-annual effort to offer insights into what marketing costs across a range of disciplines and executional needs.
 Please see the main Marketing Pricing Guide menu to see updated information from 2017 and 2019 surveys.

 No marketing effort is optimally efficient without some degree of market research.
 Yes, much of this can be collected from your own internal knowledge of your customers, target audience, competition and industry.
 But the more you know, the smarter your marketing decisions.